JuliaLang/julia/JuliaSyntax/README.md

 end
 ```

-It seems like ideal error recorvery would need to backtrack in this case.
+It seems like ideal error recovery would need to backtrack in this case.
 For
 example:

 - Pop back to the frame which was parsing `f()`